Great news for members: St. Charles Health system stays in-network. Learn more

 How do I leave?

-You can leave the Medicare Prescription Payment Plan at any time by visiting InTouch.PacificSource.com/Members. or contacting customer service.
+You can leave the Medicare Prescription Payment Plan at any time by calling us at 866-362-4009, TTY users can call 711, 24 hours a day, 7 days a week, 365 days a year, or online via InTouch.PacificSource.com/Members.
+Under "Tools" in the top menu, click on "Caremark Online Rx," Medicare Prescription Plan option.
 Leaving won't affect your Medicare drug coverage and other Medicare benefits.
 Keep in mind:

 • If you still owe a balance, you're required to pay the amount you owe, even though you're no longer participating in this payment option.